flodlan/Lab-Wiki/documents/technical-help/software/reproducible_code.md

 * [Lightweight guidelines for code and data sharing by Sam Gersham](https://gershmanlab.com/docs/Sharing.pdf) - A series of concise guidelines that should already help you organize your code and data more efficiently.

+* [PEP 8 — the Style Guide for Python Code](https://pep8.org/) - Code is read much more often than it is written.
+The guidelines provided here are intended to improve the readability of code and make it consistent across the wide spectrum of Python code.